aws-deadline/deadline-cloud-for-after-effects/README.md

 1. Then follow the troubleshooting steps above for Python for your respective OS and verify that deadline is on your $PATH.
 1. If you have multiple Python installations and manage Deadline via Pip, verify that the Python on your $PATH is the Python that managed your Deadline installation.
 This can be done by running `python -m pip list` and `python3 -m pip list` to verify this.

-### Warning: Your After Effects version is not officially supported by the deadline-cloud Conda channel
-This means you are using a version of After Effects locally that the deadline-cloud Conda channel does not have.
-For example, should you be using 24.3, our deadline-cloud channel won't have this and you will be warned.
-If you continue job submission, the default major version will be prefilled in the CondaPackages field, but your job submission may fail unless you have packaged a specific version of After Effects you want to use in a custom conda channel and have that included in the CondaChannels parameter.
-To prevent this warning from appearing, you can either acknowledge the pop up or switch to a supported AE version.

 ### Warning: Unsupported After Effects Version Detected

 This means you are using an After Effects version that is not available in our deadline-cloud Conda channel, For example, if you're using After Effects 24.3, but the channel only supports 24.6.